angelinopires/Alura-Advanced-JS/README.md

 ```

-Get to the folder of the project and run:
+Get to the folder of the project and run this commands:

 ```
 cd angelinopires/Alura-Advanced-JS/